 All of the faculty in the program were formerly forensic science practitioners, with experience as crime scene investigators or in forensic laboratories.
 This ensures that our students are taught by professors who have practiced what they are teaching; they have done forensic science and testified to their results in court.

 Graduates of the program are well-prepared for employment with local, state and federal crime laboratories as well as law enforcement agencies.
-Based on polling, 80% of our graduates are employed in forensic science or a related field, are in doctoral programs related to their training or are in medical/pharmacy school.
+Based on polling, 80% of our graduates are employed in forensic science or analytical laboratory science, are in doctoral programs related to their training or are in medical/pharmacy school.
 Our graduates currently have careers in several forensic science fields for various agencies.
 Examples include: firearms examiner at the Broward County crime laboratory, forensic chemist at the Florida Department of Law Enforcement, agent for the Air Force Office of Special Investigation, chemist for the United States Drug Testing Laboratories, crime scene investigator at the Osceola County Sheriff's Office and forensic DNA technician for the Marion County Sheriff's Office.
 Additionally, several graduates are in doctoral programs in top schools in their field.

 The mission of the forensic science program is to prepare the student, through the development of student knowledge and laboratory skills, for post-baccalaureate training and careers in forensic science and related fields, in an environment that emphasizes faculty-student mentoring.